weshaggard/azure-rest-api-specs/specification/pan/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the PAN.cloudngfw.
+These are the global settings for the Pan.Cloudngfw.

 ```yaml
 openapi-type: arm